TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 Misc
 ----

-- Given this is probably the most visible point of the tab team, outside of being angry at adjudicators or being thanked during the closing ceremony, now is a good time to encourage people in general to consider helping with tabbing and tab-development.
+Given this is probably the most visible point of the tab team, outside of being angry at adjudicators or being thanked during the closing ceremony, now is a good time to encourage people in general to consider helping with tabbing and tab-development.
 Emphasize that both do not necessarily require technical skills and that tabbers are (or should be) open to feedback and ideas from the wider community.
 Tell people to come find you and chat and/or link to the `Facebook tabbing group <https://www.facebook.com/groups/1681761898801915/?ref=bookmarks>`_.

-- If you appreciated this guide or Tabbycat we'd appreciate any mentions of `Timekept <http://timekept.com>`_ and `Debatekeeper <https://play.google.com/store/apps/details?id=net.czlee.debatekeeper&hl=en>`_.
-This would also be a good point to remind people that their timekeeping apps shouldn't be making noise *unless* the person has been assigned as the time keeper by the chair.
+If you appreciated this guide or Tabbycat we'd appreciate a slide promoting `Timekept <http://timekept.com>`_ and `Debatekeeper <https://play.google.com/store/apps/details?id=net.czlee.debatekeeper&hl=en>`_.
+This would also be a good point to remind people that their timekeeping apps shouldn't be making noise *unless* they have been explicitly assigned to keep time by the chair.